Distinction Bosch SB7 / SB23 OC / SB23 System

 Flange system:

-The system was always delivered with three studs.
-Characteristic of the system is the symmetrical arrangement of the studs and supply holes:
+The system was always delivered with three stud bolts.
+A characteristic feature of the system is the symmetrical arrangement of the stud bolts and the supply bores:

 Note!

-For the original valves, there is a right and a left version (depending on which side the valves are mounted).
-The replacement control valves are usually flexible for both versions through a replaceable sealing plate.
+For the original valves there is a right-hand and a left-hand version (depending on which side the valves are mounted).
+Replacement control units are usually made flexible for both versions here by means of a replaceable sealing plate.

 Bosch SB23 LS

-The Bosch SB7 system was used by various manufacturers from around 1980 up to today in different generations.
+The Bosch SB7 system has been used by various manufacturers from around 1980 up to the present in several generations.

 Bosch number range: